vcmueller/project-data-engineering/code/etl/README.md

 # ETL Job Information

-The aim of this job is to extract the data from the source, execute a series of transformations so it's ready to be used by the ML job, then load it to the database.
+The aim of this job is to extract the data from the source, execute a series of transformations so that it's ready to be used by the ML job, then load it to the database.

 The resulted table looks like the following: